-Prerequisites: Algebra II or taking concurrently and Honors Chemistry or recommendation of current teacher
+Prerequisites: Algebra 2 or taking concurrently and Honors Chemistry or recommendation of current teacher

 The AP Chemistry course is designed for students who have successfully completed Honors Chemistry and want a foundation to support future advanced coursework in STEM fields.
 This course is a rigorous and demanding college-level course with college-level expectations.
 Students will need a strong academic work ethic and routine which includes previewing/thinking about the content before it is discussed in class.
 Students will develop critical thinking and reasoning skills through inquiry-based learning.
 An understanding of chemistry and science practices will be developed as the following topics are covered: atomic structure; intermolecular forces; bonding; chemical reactions; kinetics; thermodynamics; and equilibrium.
-This course is not a replacement for physics which would give a student a well-rounded background in science.
 Additional summer assignments are a required component of this course and are given prior to the end of the preceding school year.
 This course may be taken as a dual enrollment course with Mount St. Joseph University.